 What is it?

-Family Mediation is a family-focused decision-making process whereby parties work together with their neutral Family Mediator to find creative solutions to their divorce issues while avoiding court.
+Traditional Family Mediation is a family-focused decision-making process whereby parties work together with their neutral Family Mediator to find creative solutions to their divorce issues while avoiding court.
 The parties commit to focusing on the future and to providing full disclosure of all relevant information throughout the Process.
 Mediation is not limited to divorcing spouses – you may be unmarried, you may be still living together and want to draft an Interspousal Agreement, you may want to draft a pre-nuptial agreement.
 A mediator can assist you with all these issues.

 Whom is it for?

 If you agree with the following statements, Family Mediation may be right for you:

 - I want to avoid having the Court decide my future.

 - I want to focus on the future.